 Before October 2017 there was only one subscription plan.
 Now there are three!
 So it’s important to make sure that you select the right one.
 These are your options.

-- Lightroom CC plan: This gives you Lightroom CC, but not Lightroom Classic CC or Photoshop CC, and 1TB of storage space.
+- Lightroom plan: This gives you Lightroom (the desktop version of the mobile app), but not Lightroom Classic or Adobe Photoshop, and 1TB of storage space.

-- Photography plan: With this you get Lightroom Classic CC, Lightroom CC, Photoshop CC and 20GB storage space (best option for most photographers).
+- Photography plan: With this you get Lightroom Classic, Lightroom, Adobe Photoshop and 20GB storage space (best option for most photographers).